drou0302/CapiPy/README.md

     $ chmod +x Install_CapiPy.sh
     $ ./Install_CapiPy.sh
     ```
+    _Note: During the installation, a zip file containing the source code will be created.
+If you modify any of the code in the CapiPy folder, remember to update the zip file also.
+Otherwise, the changes would not have any effect._
     ### Running CapiPy:
     To run CapiPy:
     - If your OS is Windows, double click on the CapiPy.bat